The who, what, when and why on sexual consent

 This article may be a trigger for anyone who has experienced sexual abuse.
 Please only continue reading if you feel you are in the right headspace.

 Take a step back in time to school sex ed class.
 You may have memories of your sex ed teacher talking about contraception methods whilst demonstrating the classic move of pulling a condom over a banana (like we hadn’t all tried this prior).
-Yet, with a current standing of 2 million Australian adults reporting an experience of sexual assault since the age of 15, could the topic of sexual consent have been completely ignored?
+Yet, with 2 million Australian adults reporting an experience of sexual assault since the age of 15, could the topic of sexual consent have been completely ignored?

 Defined as a mutual agreement before sexual activity that is clear, freely given, enthusiastic and ongoing, only recently are we realising the importance of consent as a fundamental part of sex.
 Non-consensual sexual behaviour is a criminal act.
 It’s not open to interpretation.
 It’s the law.
 So, let’s take a refresher course, starting with these eight facts the world needs to know about consent right now.